 2. Change Your Air Filters

 Make sure to check your air filters for any dirt or grime.
 If your filters are dirty, they will restrict airflow, which means your furnace will need to work harder to produce heated air when you need it.
-If your HVAC filters are dirty, make sure to replace them immediately and get into the habit of doing so regularly.
+Replace your dirty HVAC filters immediately and get into the habit of doing so regularly.

 3. Cover The Air Conditioning Unit